 Figure 6-1.
-Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower PM{10} concentrations at the Community site (based on the ten-year monitoring period dataset).
+Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 12-year monitoring period dataset.
+Negative values represent lower PM{10} concentrations at the Community site.

 Figure 6-2.
-Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower PM{10} concentrations and positive values represent higher PM{10} concentrations at the Community site (based on the ten-year monitoring period dataset).
+Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 12-year monitoring period dataset.
+Negative values represent lower PM{10} concentrations at the Community site, while positive values represent higher PM{10} concentrations.

 Figure 6-3.
-Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower PM{10} concentrations at the Community site (based on Year 10 [2017] only).
+Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the Year 12 (2019) dataset.
+Negative values represent lower PM{10} concentrations at the Community site.

 Figure 6-4.
-Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower PM{10} concentrations at the Community site (based on Year 10 [2017] only).
+Median, mean, and standard deviation of PM{10} concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the Year 12 (2019) dataset.
+Negative values represent lower PM{10} concentrations at the Community site.

 Figure 6-5.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower BC concentrations at the Community site (based on the ten-year monitoring period dataset).
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 12-year monitoring period dataset.
+Negative values represent lower BC concentrations at the Community site.

 Figure 6-6.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Positive values represent higher BC concentrations at the Community site (based on the ten-year monitoring period dataset).
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the 12-year monitoring period dataset.
+Positive values represent higher BC concentrations at the Community site.

 Figure 6-7.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Negative values represent lower BC concentrations, and positive values represent higher BC concentrations at the Community site (based on Year 10 [2017] only).
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for northerly ("From Landfill") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the Year 12 (2019) dataset.
+Negative values represent lower BC concentrations at the Community site, while positive values represent higher BC concentrations.

 Figure 6-8.
-Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH).
-Positive values represent higher BC concentrations at the Community site (based on Year 10 [2017] only).
+Median, mean, and standard deviation of BC concentration differences at the Community site versus the Landfill site for southerly ("From SoCAB") wind sectors (as displayed in Figure 5-4) for working days (WD) and non-working days (NWD) and for working hours (WH) and non-working hours (NWH) based on the Year 12 (2019) dataset.
+Positive values represent higher BC concentrations at the Community site.